pce-uw-jscript400/w1-node-ecosystem/readme.md

 * **Your Answer:**

-.gitignore contains the list of files to ignore, to not include at github.
-Such as npm modules, and API keys.
+* .gitignore contains the list of files to ignore, to not include at github.
+For example npm modules (the node_modules directory), and API keys.

-. makes the file hidden, such as in Finder.
+* A dot-file is a hidden file, such as in Finder.

 ---